 All other requests for exceptions to the examination schedule are considered as requests to defer a final examination.

-The Office of the Dean of Students handles requests from students unable to take their examinations at the time scheduled on account of documented illness or other extenuating circumstances (such as a death or other family emergency, conflict with a religious holiday, or participation in activities by a student representing the College).
+The Office of the Dean of Students handles requests from students unable to take their examinations at the time scheduled on account of documented illness or other extenuating circumstances (such as a death or other family emergency, conflict with a religious holiday, or participation in activities by a student representing the university).
 Final examinations that are deferred will be scheduled for the beginning of the following regular semester.
 Students with deferred examinations will typically receive an initial grade of “I”—incomplete.